gbv/dso/dso.md

 ## Namespaces and ontology

 The URI namespace of this ontology is <http://purl.org/ontology/dso#>.
-The namespace prefix `dso` is recommeded.
+The namespace prefix `dso` is recommended.
 The URI of this ontology as a whole is <http://purl.org/ontology/dso>.

     @prefix dso: <http://purl.org/ontology/dso#> .
     @base        <http://purl.org/ontology/dso> .

-The following namspace prefixes are used to refer to [related ontologies]:
+The following namespace prefixes are used to refer to [related ontologies]:

     @prefix bibo:  <http://purl.org/ontology/bibo/> .
     @prefix foaf:  <http://xmlns.com/foaf/0.1/> .